-The Authority invested £1,017k in non current assets during the year.
-Some of this expenditure was against schemes included in the capital programme for 2013-14, whilst some was carried forward from previous years.
+The Authority invested £2,264k in non current assets during the year.
+Some of this expenditure was against schemes included in the capital programme for 2014-15, whilst some was carried forward from previous years.
 It is the nature of capital expenditure that some schemes do span financial years.
-In particular, the amounts approved for spend on the Emergency Response Programme (ERP) will not be fully spent until 2016-17, in line with the Authority's plan.
-Apart from the spending on the ERP, the Authority has invested £417k in vehicles including a new Command and Control Unit.
-The main property related spend was the £134k invested in joint working arrangements with the Police at Poynton station, which the Police have funded.
+In particular, the amounts approved for spend on the ERP will not be fully spent until 2016-17, in line with the Authority's plan.
+2014-15 capital expenditure includes the purchase of the land for the new fire stations at Alsager and Lymm.
+The build of the new fire station at Alsager has been substantially completed during 2014-15.
+Apart from the spending on the ERP, the Authority has invested £126k in vehicles, £107k in equipment (mobile working equipment and thermal image cameras), and has nearly completed the replacement boiler scheme at the fire service headquarters.

-4. NON FINANCIAL PERFORMANCE IN 2013-14
+4. NON FINANCIAL PERFORMANCE IN 2014-15

-Performance and Overview Committee receive a suite of performance indicators quarterly, including a Corporate Performance Scorecard.
-The final scorecard for 2013-14 shows that overall the Authority is performing well against its targets.
+Members of the Authority receive comprehensive performance reports quarterly, including a Corporate Performance scorecard.
+The final scorecard for 2014-15 shows that overall the Authority is performing well against target.